zachpino/generative-design-workshop-f18/briefs.md

 With these thoughts in your mind, choose a specific designed object (which is an intentionally loose term!).
 Through the next 7 weeks, consider how that object would be approached from a variety of generative design approaches.
 Imagine how generative models could enable a diversity of audiences, functionalities, and applications.
 More importantly, consider how your designed object could be made unique in different ways for different contexts and users.

-Regarding the choice of object — really anything is possible, but it may be worth considering what kind of work you want to explore this semester.
+Regarding the choice of object — really anything is possible, but it may be worth considering what kind of work you want to explore the remainder of the semester.

 	- Is your user a human or animal?
-If so, you'll likely be playing with parametric rigs, data-forms, and thinking about new models for anthropometry.
+If so, you'll likely be playing with parametric rigs, data-forms, and thinking about new models for anthropometry and measurement.

 	- Is your user a space?
 If so, you'll likely be leveraging generative logics and algorithmic forms from sensor-derived data.